Boomer Box At Home STD Test For Seniors

 Today’s seniors, who may find themselves suddenly back on the dating scene, have missed recent public education campaigns about the necessity of barrier contraceptives, such as condoms.
 People over the age of 60 report the lowest condom usage of any population.

-Included: 1 mail-in urine collection kit and 1 finger-stick blood kit to test for the following infections: chlamydia (genital), gonorrhea (genital), HIV I/II, and Hepatitis C.
+Included are 1 mail-in urine collection kit and 1 finger-stick blood kit to test for the following infections: Ghlamydia (genital), Gonorrhea (genital), HIV I and II, and Hepatitis C.

 Test for three (3) of the most common high-risk sexually transmitted infections (STIs) in seniors as well as Hepatitis C from the privacy of your own home with our myLAB Box at home STD test for seniors.

 Hepatitis C virus (HCV) infection frequently occurs in older individuals, with a 40% prevalence in the “Baby Boomers” (born from 1945 to 1965).
 There are about three million Americans living with Hepatitis C. In many cases, the disease progresses to cirrhosis as well as liver cancer.